Huay Xai to Pak Beng

 Our next stop proved tricky for the Driver to manoeuvre the Slow Boat to the pickup point.
 With nearly a flat bottom and a very shallow draft the ferry is no easy task to manoeuvre in the strong current.
 Other passengers arrived in a small, long-tail boat just in time to get aboard the Slow Boat.

 Some of the rocks in the middle of the river had concrete blocks built on them.
 These are clearly favourite fishing spots that the local fishermen want to be able to access when the river rises.

 Closer to Luang Prabang the villages are more frequent and the river is wider and calmer.

-The Driver shows his skill once again as he deftly placed the prow of the Slow Boat on the shore within millimetres of a moored, small, long-tail boat.
-The slightest mistake by the Driver and the moored boat would be crushed.
+The Driver showed his skill once again as he deftly placed the prow of the Slow Boat on the shore within millimetres of a moored, small, long-tail boat.
+The slightest mistake by the Driver and the moored boat would have been crushed.

 The Pak Ou Caves are about an hour upriver from Luang Prabang.
 Some Slow Boats stop here for sightseeing, some don’t.
 Ours didn’t.

 The river valley widens approaching Luang Prabang; the villages are larger and telecom towers are more frequent.

 Arrival at Luang Prabang (sort of) is a cleverly disguised, virtually undetectable scam.
 I noticed that the ‘locals’ do not disembark.
 Tourists are disembarked here and struggle up the hill with their luggage to do battle with the Tuk Tuk Mafia for the trip into town.
 Whether the Slow Boat skippers get a kickback from the mafia for so conveniently terminating the trip here is difficult to judge.
 What is clear, however, is that stopping a few kilometres short of the tourist mecca of Luang Prabang creates a lucrative transport opportunity for the Lao tuk tuk drivers.